tiagu/Nucleus/README.md

 --overlay=True/False

-C) Giving it tif 3D stack.
+C) If you dare to attempt a tif 3D stack as input.
 Additionaly joinning nuclei across z.

 --3D=True/False